docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

         enabled = true;

+        # If false, messages from authenticated users are not selected for signing
         sign_authenticated = true;
+        # If false, messages from local networks are not selected for signing
         sign_local = true;

+        # Domain to use for ARC signing: can be "header" (MIME From), "envelope" (SMTP From), "recipient" (SMTP To), "auth" (SMTP username) or directly specified domain name
         use_domain = "header";
-        use_redis = false; # don't change unless Redis also provides the DKIM keys use_esld = true;
+        # don't change unless Redis also provides the DKIM keys
+        use_redis = false;
+        # Whether to normalise domains to eSLD
+        use_esld = true;
-        check_pubkey = true; # you want to use this in the beginning
+        # you want to use this in the beginning
+        check_pubkey = true;

+        # global DKIM-selector: this is critical and must match a TXT entry called selector._domainkey in ALL of your domains
         selector = "mail";

         # The path location is searched for a DKIM key with these variables:
         # - `$domain` is sourced from the MIME mail message `From` header
         # - `$selector` is configured for `mail` (as a default fallback)
+        # Update the keytype=rsa and keysize=2048 to the values you use for your keys
+        #path = "/tmp/docker-mailserver/dkim/keys/$domain/$selector.private";  # eSLD
-        path = "/tmp/docker-mailserver/dkim/keys/$domain/$selector.private";
+        path = "/tmp/docker-mailserver/rspamd/dkim/rsa-2048-$selector-$domain.private.txt";

         # domain specific configurations can be provided below:
         domain {
             example.com {
-                path = "/tmp/docker-mailserver/rspamd/dkim/mail.private";
+                path = "/tmp/docker-mailserver/rspamd/dkim/rsa-2048-$selector-example.com.private.txt";
                 selector = "mail";
             }
         }